org-zpr/zpr-core/packet_walk.md

 ## A Packet Arrives

-An agent initiates a flow by sending a packet to the Ingress Client Adapter, the gateway into the ZPR network.
-At this point, the Adapter has no entry for the flow in its Agent Lookup Table (keyed by the 5-tuple) and the failure of that lookup will indicate that it needs to issue a ZDP Bind Request to the dock.
+An actor initiates a flow by sending a packet to the Ingress Client Adapter, the gateway into the ZPR network.
+At this point, the Adapter has no entry for the flow in its Actor Lookup Table (keyed by the 5-tuple) and the failure of that lookup will indicate that it needs to issue a ZDP Bind Request to the dock.
 A Bind Request is created which includes the packet body and it is forwarded to the Dock.

 If the packet is too big to include in the Bind Request, it is instead cached and as much of it as can fit is included in the Bind Request.